-As regards PAYE and national insurance contributions the Group operates standard practices for its payroll.
+As regards PAYE and national insurance contributions, the Group operates standard practices for its payroll.
 In the case of benefits in kind these are carefully monitored and reported to HMRC in the normal way.
-The Group also has in place a PAYE settlement Agreement whereby it is able to pay tax on behalf of an employee if it wishes to reward the employee without the employee bearing additional tax thereon.
+The Group also has in place a PAYE Settlement Agreement whereby it can pay tax on behalf of an employee if it wishes to reward the employee without the employee bearing additional tax thereon.

 VAT is a major issue for the Group.
 One area which is difficult for the Group is where cars are either imported or exported to or from the UK.
 The Group has in place detailed practices whereby every such transaction is carefully examined by one specific person who is well versed in these special rules so as to ensure the correct VAT treatment.

 The Group also has to account for VAT on both the Partial Exemption Method and the Capital Goods Scheme.
 One specialist in the Group carries out these calculations on a quarterly basis so as to ensure the correct disallowance of the relevant amounts.